The Amoroso Distribution: The Amoroso distribution family

 The Amoroso distribution was originally developed to model lifetimes~\cite{Amoroso1925}.
 It occurs as the Weibullization of the standard gamma distribution (\ref{Gamma}) and, with integer $\alpha$, in extreme value statistics (\ref{GenFisherTippett}).
 The Amoroso distribution is itself a limiting form of various more general distributions, most notable the generalized beta and generalized beta prime distributions~\cite{McDonald1984}.

-A useful and important property of the Amoroso distribution is that many common and interesting probability distributions are special cases or limiting forms (See Table~\ref{AmorosoTable}).
+A useful and important property of the Amoroso distribution is that many common and interesting probability distributions occur as special cases or limits (See Table~\ref{AmorosoTable}).
 (Informally, an ``interesting distribution'' is one that has acquired a name, which generally indicates that the distribution is the solution to one or more interesting problems.)
-This provides a convenient method for systemizing a significant fraction of the probability distributions that are encountered in practice, provides a consistent parameterization for those distributions, and to obviates the need to enumerate the properties (mean, mode, variance, entropy and so on) of each and every specialization.
+This provides a convenient method for systemizing a significant fraction of the probability distributions that are encountered in practice, provides a consistent parameterization for those distributions, and obviates the need to enumerate the properties (mean, mode, variance, entropy and so on) of each and every specialization.

 \paragraph*{Notation:} The four real parameters of the Amoroso distribution consist of a location parameter~$a$, a scale parameter~$\theta$, and two shape parameters,~$\alpha$ and~$\beta$.
 Whenever these symbols appears in special cases or limiting forms, they refer directly to the parameters of the Amoroso distribution.
 The shape parameter $\alpha$ is positive, and in many specializations an integer, $\alpha=n$, or half-integer, $\alpha=\tfrac{k}{2}$.
 The negation of a standard parameter is indicated by a bar, e.g. $\bar{\beta} = -\beta$.
 The chi, chi-squared and related distributions are traditionally parameterized with the scale parameter $\sigma$, where $\theta= (2\sigma^2)^{1/{\beta}}$, and $\sigma$ is the standard deviation of a related normal distribution.
 Additional alternative parameters are introduced as necessary.